Fast Rendezvous on a Cycle by Agents with Different Speeds: Introduction

 \subsection{The Model and the Problem}

-Consider two identical deterministic {\em agents} placed on an anonymous cycle of length $n$ (in some distance units).
+\paragraph{The problem of rendezvous on a cycle:} Consider two identical deterministic {\em agents} placed on a cycle of length $n$ (in some distance units).
 To ease the description, we name these agents $A$ and $B$ but these names are not known to the agents.
-Each agent is initially placed in some location on the cycle by an adversary and both start the execution of the algorithm simultaneously.
-An agent can move on the ring at each direction.
+Each agent is initially placed in some location on the cycle by an adversary and both agents start the execution of the algorithm simultaneously.
+An agent can move on the cycle at any direction.
 Specifically, at any given point in time, an agent can decide to either start moving, continue in the same direction, stop, or change its direction.
-The agents have a {\em sense of direction}~\cite{santoro-sense-of-direction}, that is, they can distinguish clockwise from the anti-clockwise.
-The agents' goal is to {\em rendezvous}, namely, to get to be co-located somewhere on the cycle.
+The agents' goal is to {\em rendezvous}, namely, to get to be co-located somewhere on the cycle\footnote{In a sense, this rendezvous problem is also similar to the {\em cow-path} problem, see, e.g.,~\cite{BCR91}.
+Here, the agents (the cow and the treasure she seeks to find) are both mobile (in the cow-path problem only one agent, namely, the cow, is mobile).
+It was shown in \cite{BCR91} that if the cow is initially located at distance $D$ from the treasure on the infinite line then the time to find the treasure can be $9D$, and that 9 is the best multiplicative constant (up to lower order terms in $D$).}.
 We consider continuous movement, so this rendezvous can occur at any location along the cycle.
 An agent can detect the presence of another agent at its location and hence detect a rendezvous.
+When agents detect a rendezvous, the rendezvous task is considered completed.

+\paragraph{Orientation issues:} We distinguish between two models based on orientation.
+The first assumes that agents have the {\em sense of direction}~\cite{santoro-sense-of-direction}, that is, we assume that the agents can distinguish clockwise from the anti-clockwise.
+In the second model, we do not assume this orientation assumption.
+Instead, each agent has its own perception of which direction is clockwise and which is anti-clockwise, but there is no guarantee that these perceptions are globally consistent.
+(Hence, e.g., in this model, if both agents start walking in their own clockwise direction, they may happen to walk in opposite directions, i.e., towards each other).